PowerLoom/snapshotter-lite-v2/README.md

 You will be prompted to choose the data market you want to operate on, followed by prompts to enter `SOURCE_RPC_URL`, `SIGNER_ACCOUNT_ADDRESS`, `SIGNER_ACCOUNT_PRIVATE_KEY` and `SLOT_ID`.

-This will create a namespace `.env-pre-mainnet-<data_market_name>-ETH` file in the root directory of the project.
+This will create a namespace `.env-mainnet-<data_market_name>-ETH` file in the root directory of the project.

 ![Setting up multi data market release for the first time](snapshotter/static/docs/assets/multiDataMarketSetup/MultiDataMarket-Step1.png)